 SEO sets the foundation for SEM through quality content that your clients find helpful.
 Without SEO content optimized for search, SEM efforts may be in vain due to poor website quality.
 This makes gaining visibility on SERPs extremely difficult as a result.

-Organic SEO helps build search authority, but it’s essential to consistently create quality content and share on various channels.
+Organic SEO helps build search authority, but it’s essential to consistently create quality content and share it on various channels.
 You need to have something for which people will find worthy of searching.

 When To Shift Focus To SEM?